Frequently asked questions about studying in North America

 - What is the deadline for applications?

-- There is no deadline - we offer rolling admissions.
-There are two intakes per year for the vast majority of programs.
-However, we do recommend that you apply as early as possible, and at least ten weeks before your program starts, because the visa application process may cause delays to your admission.
+See University profile pages for application deadlines.
+We offer rolling admissions, so you can submit your application at any time of year and you will be considered for the next available start date.
+We recommend that you apply as early as possible, and at least ten weeks before your program starts, because the visa application process may cause delays to your admission.

 - When can I start at university?